IvanVanco/Time-Series-Analysis/README.md

 series, but are not used as final models.
 AR and MA models are good when there are non-seasonal effects.

-HW is clear winner here, and there are two main reasons(mainly against ARIMA model):
+HW is clear winner here, and there are two main reasons(mainly against ARIMA and ML models):

 1.  **Short time frame** -- 39 observation only in total;